suchit1010p/GearGuard-The-Ultimate-Maintenance-Tracker/README.md

-# in this project we are building the project
+# in this project we are building the project for hecathon